-Police board powers limited
+Police board's oversight powers to remain limited

 Detroit — The City Council on Tuesday said it is prohibited for at least a year from voting to rescind an emergency manager order that has essentially stripped a police oversight board of its powers.